-- (1) The District may require a well to be capped to prevent waste, pollution, or further deterioration of a well casing.
+- (a) The District may require a well to be capped to prevent waste, prevent pollution, or prevent further deterioration of a well casing.
 The well must remain capped until such time as the conditions that led to the capping requirement are eliminated.
-If well pump equipment is removed from a well and the well will be re-equipped at a later date the well must be capped; provided the casing is not in a deteriorated condition that would permit comingling of water strata, in which case the well must be plugged.
-The cap must be capable of sustaining a weight of at least 400 pounds, and must be constructed with a water tight seal to prevent entrance of surface pollutants into the well itself, either through the well bore or well casing. - (2) A deteriorated or abandoned well must be plugged in accordance with the Texas Department of License and Regulation, Water Well Drillers and Pump Installers Rules (16 TAC, Chapter 76).
-It is the responsibility of the landowner to plug a well to prevent pollution of the underground water, and to prevent injury to persons and animals.
-Registration of the well is required prior to or in conjunction with well plugging. - (A) When an open or uncovered, deteriorated or abandoned well is found by district personnel or brought to the District's attention by a constituent, a letter will be sent to the owner of the property upon which well exists notifying the property owner of his responsibility to cap or plug the well.
-The property owner will also be provided with an information brochure on the proper closing of abandoned wells. - (B) The property owner will be notified in the letter that the District may contribute up to 50 percent of the cost for capping or plugging the open or uncovered, deteriorated or abandoned well, not to exceed \$300 contribution by the District per well, on a first come first served basis, as long as money remains in the budget for that purpose.
-If the well owner plugs or caps his own well, he may be reimbursed up to 50 percent of his out of pocket expenses, not to exceed \$300 contribution by the District per well, on a first come first served basis, as long as money remains in the budget for that purpose, and provided he can supply sufficient written evidence of payment of those expenses.
+If well pump equipment is removed from a well and the well will be re-equipped at a later date, the well must be capped, provided however that the casing is not in a deteriorated condition that would permit co-mingling of water strata, in which case the well must be plugged.
+The cap must be capable of sustaining a weight of at least four hundred (400) pounds and must be constructed with a water tight seal to prevent entrance of surface pollutants into the well itself, either through the well bore or well casing. - (b) A deteriorated or abandoned well must be plugged in accordance with the Texas Department of License and Regulation, Water Well Drillers and Pump Installers Rules (16 TAC Chapter 76).
+It is the responsibility of the landowner to see that such a well is plugged to prevent pollution of the underground water and to prevent injury to persons and animals.
+Registration of the well is required prior to, or in conjunction with, well plugging. - (1) When an open or uncovered, deteriorated, or abandoned well is found by District personnel or brought to the District's attention by a constituent, a letter will be sent to the owner of the property upon which the open or uncovered, deteriorated, or abandoned well exists, notifying the property owner of his responsibility to cap or plug the well.
+The property owner will also be provided with an information brochure on the proper closing of abandoned wells. - (2) The property owner will be notified in the letter that the District may contribute up to 50% of the cost of the capping or plugging of the open or uncovered, deteriorated, or abandoned well, not to exceed \$300 contribution by the District per well, on a first come first served basis, as long as money remains in the budget for that purpose.
+If the well owner plugs or caps his own well, he may be reimbursed up to 50% of his out of pocket expenses, not to exceed \$300 contribution by the District per well, on a first come first served basis, as long as money remains in the budget for that purpose, and provided he can supply sufficient written evidence of payment of those expenses.
 District contributions and reimbursements do not apply to wells exempt under 9.1.(a)(2-3).
-Lack of District funds does not preclude the landowner's responsibility, both under the State of Texas' Water Well Drillers and Pump Installers Rules and the District's rules, to cap or plug the open or uncovered, deteriorated, or abandoned well.
-Water wells used for oil and gas operations are required to comply with District Rule 9.2.5.

-- (C) A driller who knows of an abandoned or deteriorated well shall notify the District and the landowner or person who possesses the well that the well must be plugged or capped to avoid injury or pollution. - (D) Not later than the 180th day after the date a landowner or other person who possesses an abandoned or deteriorated well learns of its condition, the landowner or other person shall have the well plugged or capped under standards and procedures adopted by the commission.
+Lack of District funds does not preclude the landowner's responsibility, both under the State of Texas' Water Well Drillers and Pump Installers Rules and the District's Rules, to cap or plug the open or uncovered, deteriorated, or abandoned well.
+Water wells used for oil and gas operations are required to comply with District Rule 9.2.5. - (3) A driller who knows of an abandoned or deteriorated well shall notify the District and the landowner or person who possesses the well that the well must be plugged or capped to avoid injury or pollution. - (4) Not later than the 180th day after the date a landowner or other person who possesses an abandoned or deteriorated well learns of its condition, the landowner or other person shall have the well plugged or capped under standards and procedures adopted by the commission.
 The District may require the well to be plugged prior to 180 days if it presents a dangerous situation to the aquifer or to human safety.